Updated: 27th April 2021

 However, if you do fail to keep up with your CVA payment schedule, creditors could become increasingly disgruntled and petition for your company to be wound up.

 If you require more information about how a Company Voluntary Arrangement could help your business, don’t hesitate to contact Real Business Rescue.
 CVA’s can be the most cost-effective insolvency solution and preferable to all parties – and doesn’t require a public notice placed in the Edinburgh Gazette.
-You can arrange a free consultation with one of our business rescue experts at your local Real Business Rescue office in Scotland – choosing from four regional offices in Aberdeen, Dundee, Edinburgh and Glasgow.
+You can arrange a free consultation with one of our business rescue experts at your local Real Business Rescue office in Scotland – choosing from five regional offices in Aberdeen, Dundee, Edinburgh, Glasgow and Inverness.
 Alternatively we can come and see you at your convenience – again through a free consultation – or you can call our designated director hotline on 0800 644 6080 for immediate advice.